-ClustrixDB requires database files to be stored on a local SSD-based file system on a separate volume from the root volume containing the OS.
-This volume should be configured with RAID-0 for best performance and include all of the SSDs to be used for ClustrixDB.
-For redundancy, ClustrixDB already writes by default two copies of the data so in the event of a node failure or disk failure, the data is still available and don't require higher RAID volume types as that may impact performance.
-Clustrix recommends using the default mount point of /data to simplify installation.
+Xpand requires database files to be stored on a local SSD-based file system on a separate volume from the root volume containing the OS.
+This volume should be configured with RAID-0 for best performance and include all of the SSDs to be used for Xpand.
+For redundancy, Xpand already writes by default two copies of the data so in the event of a node failure or disk failure, the data is still available and don't require higher RAID volume types as that may impact performance.
+Xpand recommends using the default mount point of /data to simplify installation.

 Less performant disks may be used for logs.

-Mechanical disks and network-attached storage lack sufficient performance to be used for ClustrixDB data (i.e. /data mount point) and are not supported.
+Mechanical disks and network-attached storage lack sufficient performance to be used for Xpand data (i.e. /data mount point) and are not supported.

 Root Volume / OS